Our annual music industry careers day is back – bigger and better than ever in 2026!

 The largest music careers event in the North West returns, with industry powerhouses ready to share their vast experience and how they got to where they are.

-Top music organisations including Sentric, BBC, UK Music, PPL, Small Green Shoots, PLASA and Adlib will be on hand, sharing advice and helping you find a path to success in the music industry.
+Sponsored by Sentric, this year’s event also features BBC, UK Music, PPL, Spotify UK, Universal Music, Small Green Shoots, PLASA and Adlib, who will be on hand, sharing advice to help you find a path to success in the music industry.
 There’ll be panel discussions, hands-on workshops and fascinating demonstrations, covering everything you’d want to know about working in music, including:

 So whether you’re looking for advice and inspiration, or ready to take the first step and launch your career, you’ll find it all here.